Request a new waiting or parking restriction

 - Enforcement can start

-The hardest part of every scheme is getting a consensus.
-This can take up to 18 months (and maybe longer) before any lines can be painted.
+The hardest part of every scheme is getting everyone to agree.
+This can take up to 18 months before any lines can be painted.